hpe-dev-incubator/hpe-dev-portal/content/community/OSScontribute.md

 ---
-title: I want to contribute to Open Source
+title: Be an Open Source Contributor
 link: /OSScontribute
 linkname: Start contributing
 description: I'd like to start contributing to open source software.